blenderous/blenderous.github.io/_posts/2016-10-20-front-end-workflow.md

 # Front End Workflow

 Front end development is a chaos.
-There are so many tools out there to make web applications and how they work and contribute to the workflow of a developer is overwhelming.
+There are so many tools out there to make web application, the workflow can become very complicated.

-Now, for this article I am assuming that you already know about (even if you haven't used) certain front end tools.
+To have a build version with the bare minimum of the resources optimized for fast loading of page and a development version with the luxury of tools that one uses to create the website is the idea.